Skip to content

 • Provide a call to action such as ticket links to events already planned, links to social media pages, website etc.

-• Consider adding the photo of you and your stall so they have a visual memory from meeting you.
+• Consider adding the photo of you and your stall or a link to a newsarticle about the day so they have a visual memory from meeting you.
 Remember – they’ve most likely attended a lot of stalls.

 Drop-off Club Vouchers